Pristine, ancient forest target for clear-cut, grading for 22 acres of solar panels and lithium ion batteries

 NOT CLEAN & GREEN, WE PAY

-- Massachusetts energy czars force ratepayers and taxpayers to give lavish subsidies to these developers claiming this is clean energy.
+- Destructive Massachusetts energy policies force ratepayers and taxpayers to give lavish subsidies to these developers claiming this is clean energy.
 The solar scheme can’t succeed without our subsidies!
 Do we want our money spent on this?

 SAFETY THREAT: EXPLOSIONS, FIRE, TOXIC CHEMICALS & WASTE

-- The project has 7,333 solar panels and massive 4.4 MW AC batteries that will be trash in 20 years and very expensive to get rid of.
+- The Fearing Hill solar project proposes 7,333 solar panels and massive 4.4 MW AC batteries that will be trash in 20 years and very expensive to get rid of.
 Find out more information about solar waste here.

 - The batteries are unsafe and pose a risk of fire and explosion and can leak toxic chemicals into the ground overlying our aquifer.
 A fire could engulf the nearby forest, threatening residences.
 There is only one main access road that could cause a delayed fire department response.
 Read about the industrial solar and battery fire in Arizona here.